Cash Flow Management Tips

 On the other side of the coin, check on the credit terms that your small business's suppliers allow.
 Most suppliers allow thirty days to pay but you may be able to get them to extend that term to sixty or even ninety days, allowing you to keep the money in your cash flow pipeline longer.

-Landlords, lenders and contractors are not impervious to changing economic conditions so trying to renegotiate is worth a shot.
-For instance, if the lease on the premises of your bricks-and-mortar business is up, you may be able to negotiate a more favourable rate with your landlord - especially when other retail property is standing empty.
+Landlords, lenders, and contractors are not impervious to changing economic conditions so trying to renegotiate is worth a shot.
+For instance, if the lease on the premises of your bricks-and-mortar business is up, you may be able to negotiate a more favorable rate with your landlord - especially when another retail property is standing empty.
 A less expensive lease will let you free up more of your cash each month and get more of a cash flow going.

 There are a number of software tools available to manage, track and forecast your cash flow.
 If you happen to be using small business accounting software to manage your accounts you may already have the cash flow tools you need.
 Cloud-based accounting applications such as QuickBooks have built-in cash flow forecasting reports.
 Others such as Sage One offer add-ons for cash flow management.
 See 6 Advantages of Using Small Business Accounting Software and Before You Buy Accounting Software for Your Small Business for more information on accounting software.